HackBulgaria/Ruby-on-Rails-1/README.md

 # Ruby-on-Rails-1

-The first edition of the Ruby on Rails course in [HackBulgaria].
+The first edition of the Ruby on Rails course in [Hack Bulgaria].
 This is the follow-up course after [Core Ruby].

 ```